apalala/grako/README.rst

 * **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
 A tool like **Grako**, at under four thousand lines of code, would not have been possible without Python_.

 * **Kota Mizushima** welcomed me to the `CSAIL at MIT`_ `PEG and Packrat parsing mailing list`_, and immediately offered ideas and pointed me to documentation about the implementation of *cut* in modern parsers.
-The optimization of memoization information n **Grako** is thanks to one of his papers.
+The optimization of memoization information in **Grako** is thanks to one of his papers.

 * **My students** at UCAB_ inspired me to think about how grammar-based parser generation could be made more approachable.